uhm-coe/kapa/README.md

   ```
   4. Go to the application directory in the virtual machine and run setup commands.
   ```
-  cd /vagrant
+  cd /vagrant/test/dummy
   rake db:setup
   ```
-  Now, you are running KAPA application on your machine.
+  Now, you are running KAPA on your machine.
 Open a web browser and try entering following URLs.
   ```
   http://localhost:8080
   ```